jennycoreholt/ecommerce-sales-analysis/README.md

 # Driving Growth: E-Commerce Analysis Identifying & Improving Sales Peformance and Customer Retention

-An exploratory data analysis of E-List, a digital e-commerce business, examining four years of sales performance, customer behaviour, product  and program trends, in order to find and communicate key insights and reocmmendations to the operations and sales stakeholders.
+An exploratory data analysis of E-List, a digital e-commerce business, examining four years of sales performance, customer behaviour, product  and program trends, in order to find and communicate key insights and recommendations to the operations and sales stakeholders.

 ## About the Company